Contact Us Today (424) 372-3112

 What if someone was seriously injured or killed?

-If the driver who was evading police caused serious bodily injury or death to another person during the chase, then they will normally face the more serious charge of “evading police causing injury or death,” defined under California Vehicle Code 2800.3 VC.
+Suppose the driver who was evading police caused serious bodily injury or death to another person during the chase.
+In that case, they will normally face the more serious charge of “evading police causing injury or death,” defined under California Vehicle Code 2800.3 VC.

 Factors a Prosecutor Must Prove for a VC 2800.2 Conviction